sandbox-ai/ali/README.md

 We've tested both [llama_index](https://github.com/run-llama/llama_index) and [langchain](https://github.com/langchain-ai/langchain), but found them too restrictive and in the end more cumbersome than developing our own pipeline over [transformers](https://huggingface.co/docs/transformers/en/index), enabling finer control and suprevision.

 #### Main challenges encountered
-The main problem we encountered with a RAG pipeline over argentinian legal data was the embedding of the information.
+The main problem we encountered with a RAG pipeline over Argentinian legal data was the embedding of the information.
 This problem has two parts:

 1. Embedding model: